ScottBrian/GetAndCleanData_CourseProject/CodeBook.md

 After obtaining the subset of names from the original feature list, the feature names were renamed to make them more readable.
 The test and train data sets from the orginal data set were merged in a data table and consist of only those columns for the aformentioned subset of features.
 The subject ID and activity ID data sets were also added to the merged data table.
 Next, the merged data table was grouped by both Subject ID and Activity ID, and then summarized using summarise_each with FUN(mean) to get the mean of the features for each Subject ID and Activity ID combination, for a total of 180 observation across 79 features (columns).
 It is this summarized data frame that is the tidy data set (TidyDataSet) provided for the course project.
 Note that by summarizing the original mean and standard deviation values by Subject_ID and Activity_ID, the resulting values are actually means of means and means of standard deviations.
 All of the columns names of the TidyDataSet measures are thus prefixed with "Mean_" to emphasize this fact that we have means of means and means of standard deviations.

+## units of measurement
+For the tidy data set, the measures are means of the original data and thus inherit the original data units of measure.
+The original data as provided, however, was normalized over the closed interval [-1,+1] and therefore no longer represents the original units of measure.
+Thus, the tidy data set units of measures are means of normalized means and standard deviations.

 The following features (columns) make up the tidy data set:

 The first two columns which are used for the summary grouping: